a-mellor/CV/README.md

 * Mentoring - weekly 121's to focus on development and coaching

 #### Attention to Detail
+Necessary to write clear, clean, consistent code that can be easily built on.
+Work place experience analysing applications and justifying an underwriting decision.

 **Makers Academy**
 * Clean code - refactoring and sticking to DRY practices and makes sure clear and concise naming conventions were used to allow code to be easily built on by another developer
 * TDD - only writing code that is satisfying a test

 **Previous roles**
-* Decision making - presented with a combination of credit reports, financial data and companies management accounts I would decision their application for business funding
+* Decision making - presented with a combination of credit reports, financial data and companies management accounts, I would decision their application for business funding
 * Building quotes - analysing data using excel.

 #### Learning fast
+Thrown in a the deep-end during Makers Academy.
+Had little coding experience when I started, but now have the skills to approach a problem in a logical and practical way.

 **Makers Academy**
 * Problem solver - weekly challenges to build on what we have learnt.
 Breaking them down into their logical parts.
 * Technologies - learnt basics of Javascript and Rails in days using the techniques taught by Makers Academy.